PTAB

 5. Relief Requested

-• Petitioner requested the institution of an inter partes review and the cancellation of claims 25 and 26 of the ’484 patent as unpatentable.
+• Petitioner requested the institution of an inter partes review and cancellation of claims 25 and 26 of the ’484 patent as unpatentable.